-Description: The project package is a combination of two Balkan Heritage Field School (BHFS) projects focused on conservation, restoration and documentation of Ancient Greek and Roman pottery and glass.
-It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for five weeks while working at two sites in two countries.
-Additionally, the program has amazing travel opportunities including tours of archaeological sites and historic towns in North Macedonia, Greece and Bulgaria.
+Description: The project package is a combination of two Balkan Heritage Field School (BHFS) projects focused on conservation, restoration and documentation of Ancient Greek and Roman pottery.
+It provides to both students and people interested in conservation and archaeology comprehensive learning, lab and intercultural experience for four weeks while working at two sites in two countries.
+Additionally, the program has amazing travel opportunities including tours of archaeological sites and historic towns in North Macedonia and Bulgaria.

-Package type: Field school & pottery / glass conservation.
+Package type: Field school & pottery conservation.
 Suitable for both beginner and advanced students as well as those interested in Ancient Greek and Roman archaeology.
 Individual program and task assignments are available to advanced students.

 Periods in the project's focus: Classical Greek and Hellenistic (5th century BCE - 3rd century BCE) and Roman and Late Roman (2nd century - 6th century CE)

 Venues of the projects in the Pack: Stobi, R. of North Macedonia and Sozopol, Bulgaria

 Pack sessions available: 6 June - 4 July, 2020

 Application deadline: Until the places are filled, or latest 10 April 2020

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)

 Experience required: No

 Special requirements: Good physical condition and command of manual operations.
 All participants should bring clothes and toiletries suitable for hot and sunny weather, although the weather might be sometimes chilly and rainy.